-Juan Pinto is the Head Ranger at Royal Malewane and has now taken up a position as a director at Royal Malewane allowing him to concentrate on the broader wildlife experience as well as critical conservation efforts.
-He is the most qualified guides in the business.
-Juan has a unique set of formal guiding qualifications:
+Juan Pinto is the former Head Ranger at Royal Malewane and has now taken up a position as a director at Royal Malewane allowing him to concentrate on the broader wildlife experience as well as critical conservation efforts.
+He is the most qualified guide in the business and has a unique set of formal guiding qualifications:

-- The Field Guides Association of Southern Africa (FGASA) – Level 3 professional guide;
+- The Field Guides Association of Southern Africa (FGASA) – Level III professional guide

 - Juan was the first active guide to be awarded the honorary title of Scout by FGASA in recognition of achieving the highest qualifications as a guide and as a tracker

 All the game rangers at Royal Malewane hold the highest FGASA qualifications as well as advanced rifle handling certificates.
-These qualifications ensure guests an exceptional game experience – not only while on game drive, but also on foot.
+These qualifications ensure guests enjoy an exceptional wildlife experience – not only while on a game drive, but also on foot.

 Our greatest priority is guest safety.
 All our guides and trackers receive ongoing, on-site wilderness emergency training from experts in the field.